Ruth Parasol

 Ruth Monicka Parasol (born February 27, 1967) is an American businesswoman and lawyer who founded PartyGaming in 1997.
 The company floated on the London Stock Exchange in 2005 for US$8.46 billion.
 It was then a record valuation and the largest online poker room.

 The company grew to generate more than $500 million in annual profits by 2005 and then floated its IPO on the London Stock Exchange at a value of £4.64 billion ($8.46 billion), and in September of that year was admitted to the FTSE 100 list of companies - a first for a female founded and spearheaded company.
-By the end of 2015, Ruth sold her final shares.
+By the end of 2015, Parasol sold her final shares.

 In 2010, The Economist ranked her 15th of the world's wealthiest self-made women.

 According to the Sunday Times Rich List in 2020, Parasol has an estimated net worth of £780 million.

 Personal life

 Parasol was born in 1967 in San Francisco, California.
 She is the eldest daughter of Guna Parasol, who is Swedish, and Richard Parasol, a Jewish-Polish Holocaust survivor who served in the Israel Defense Forces.
 Richard eventually emigrated to study mechanical engineering at California Polytechnic State University.
 Richard worked as an engineer for several years and then went on to become a real estate developer.

 Parasol grew up in Mill Valley, California, graduated from Marin Academy in 1984, and received a B.A. in Business from the University of San Francisco in 1988.

 After earning her juris doctor from Western State College of Law at Argosy University in 1992, Parasol worked for her father's real estate management business.
 Parasol also amassed a small fortune in the business of online pornography and the operation of phone sex lines.

 In 2003, Parasol married Russ DeLeon.
 They moved with their children to Gibraltar in 2004.
 They separated in 2010, and were decreed divorced in early 2014.
 Parasol continues to reside primarily in Gibraltar and to maintain homes in Israel, London, and Spain.